Updated May 2023

 Machines and computer programs don’t have empathy

-People seeking online health information are not feeling well and anxious about what their symptoms mean.
+People seeking online health information are not feeling well and are anxious about what their symptoms mean.
 They want content that’s empathetic.Giving algorithms & applications free rein to do the work of human writers comes with consequences.
 Click To Tweet

 Let’s say your newborn has a congenital anomaly.
 It’s natural to be overwhelmed.
 You’re worried about what the diagnosis means for your child’s future.
 You turn to the internet because the specialist appointment is three weeks away, and you want answers pronto.